pnp/List-Formatting/column-samples/approval-status-icon-color/README.md

 ## View requirements

 - **approval-status-icon-color-content-approval.json** can be applied to the Approval Status column with  the internal column name of `_ModerationStatus` when content approval is set as required.
-- **approval-status-icon-color-with-approvals.json** can be applied to the Approval Status column with the internal column name `_ApprovalStatus` in the list templates "Travel Request with Approval" and "Content Scheduler with Approval".
+- **approval-status-icon-color-with-approvals.json** can be applied to the Approval status column with the internal column name `_ApprovalStatus`, which is created when the Approvals in Lists feature is enabled.

 ## Sample